 Obtaining the source code

-decided to make the source code available under the
+The MESSy source code is available under the

 GNU General Public License (GPL)

-However, the GPL was not written with scientific programs in mind.
+Since the GPL was not written with scientific programs in mind,

-Therefore, the source-code will not be accessible on the web.
+the source-code is not directly accessible from the web.

 If you would like to use or to contribute to MESSy, please send a